Wondering what the difference is between lab-grown diamonds and cubic zirconia?

 Cubic zirconia is made in the lab and thus there are high chances of playing around with color.
 CZ from the lab can be any color, no need to worry about light pigmentation or color zoning.

 Lab diamonds can also be made in a variety of colors, but only limited to the colors in which natural diamonds are formed.
 Synthetic diamonds are known to have hyperpigmentation, more than natural colored diamonds.
 Diamonds created with fancy colored from the lab are cheaper than fancy colored natural diamonds.
 Colored cubic zirconia is even cheaper.

-Final Word: Lab Created Diamonds Vs Cubic Zirconia
+Conclusion: Lab Created Diamonds vs Cubic Zirconia

 Pricing is not the only reason why some people may opt for a cubic zirconia engagement ring as you have learned.
 There are many more factors that come into play.
 Some people have reasons why they think lab diamonds are better stones than CZ.